Sathriyan (2017 film): Production

 Sathya Jyothi Films signed on director S. R. Prabhakaran to direct a film for their production house during the middle of 2015, with Vikram Prabhu joining the team in September 2015 to portray the leading role.
 The film, featuring music by Yuvan Shankar Raja and cinematography by Sivakumar Vijayan, was initially set to be launched in early December 2015, but the 2015 South Indian floods meant that the event was delayed by a month.
-In December 2015, Manjima Mohan was signed on to portray the leading role before the release of her first Tamil venture.
+In December 2015, Manjima Mohan was signed on to portray the leading role before the release of her first Tamil venture, the GVM-directional Achcham Yenbadhu Madamaiyada (2016), opposite Silambarasan.

 The film's title of Mudi Sooda Mannan was announced in June 2016, before the title was changed to Sathriyan.

 Soundtrack

 The soundtrack was composed by Yuvan Shankar Raja, and the audio was released on 30 January 2017.
 Behindwoods stated, "A short album that has the stamp of Yuvan Shankar Raja!
 Very specific and to the point composing by YSR for Sathriyan". the songs "Paarai Mele" and "Sathriyan In Action (Theme)" were well received.